Dutch / Nederlands

 Pruning

 I spend some time pruning the tree in the back of our backgarden and sawed off a large branch and some smaller with dead wood.
 Conny helped with cleaning up all the branches.
 Judging from a picture from April 1, 2022, it must have been about two years ago that I pruned is substantially including sawing some large branches except for the two that went straight up, because they could not be reached from the ladder I was using.
-I remember that last year, I cut the top out of the largest of the two, which required me to 'climb' in the tree, and also cut one of these large branches.
+Last year, on April 16, I cut the top out of the largest of the two, which required me to 'climb' in the tree, and also cut one of these large branches.
 Today, I cut the other one.
 The previous time, I mentioned pruning this tree is on Saturday, February 21, 2015.

 Link